ophionB/How-to-do-anything-/README.md

 - Microarchitecture - https://en.wikipedia.org/wiki/Microarchitecture

 #### Memory
       > In a semiconductor memory chip, each bit of binary data is stored in a tiny circuit called a memory cell consisting of one to several transistors.
         The memory cells are laid out in rectangular arrays on the surface of the chip.
 The 1-bit memory cells are grouped in small units called words which are accessed together as a single memory address.
 Memory is manufactured in word length that is usually a power of two, typically N=1, 2, 4 or 8 bits.
 Data is accessed by means of a binary number called a memory address applied to the chip's address pins, which specifies which word in the chip is to be accessed.
 If the memory address consists of M bits, the number of addresses on the chip is 2M, each containing an N bit word.
 Consequently, the amount of data stored in each chip is N2M bits.[5]
 The memory storage capacity for M number of address lines is given by 2M, which is usually in power of two: 2, 4, 8, 16, 32, 64, 128, 256 and 512  and measured in kibibits, mebibits, gibibits or tebibits, etc. As of 2014 the largest semiconductor memory chips hold a few gibibits of data, but higher capacity memory is constantly being developed.
 By combining several integrated circuits, memory can be arranged into a larger word length and/or address space than what is offered by each chip, often but not necessarily a power of two.[5]
        The two basic operations performed by a memory chip are "read", in which the data contents of a memory word is read out (nondestructively), and "write" in which data is stored in a memory word, replacing any data that was previously stored there.
 To increase data rate, in some of the latest types of memory chips such as DDR SDRAM multiple words are accessed with each read or write operation.
+      The CPU contains a special set of memory cells called registers that can be read and written to much more rapidly than the main memory area.
+There are typically between two and one hundred registers depending on the type of CPU.
+Registers are used for the most frequently needed data items to avoid having to access main memory every time data is needed.
+As data is constantly being worked on, reducing the need to access main memory (which is often slow compared to the ALU and control units) greatly increases the computer's speed.

+      Computer main memory comes in two principal varieties:

+      random-access memory or RAM
+      read-only memory or ROM

+      RAM can be read and written to anytime the CPU commands it, but ROM is preloaded with data and software that never changes, therefore the CPU can only read from it.
+ROM is typically used to store the computer's initial start-up instructions.
+In general, the contents of RAM are erased when the power to the computer is turned off, but ROM retains its data indefinitely.
+In a PC, the ROM contains a specialized program called the BIOS that orchestrates loading the computer's operating system from the hard disk drive into RAM whenever the computer is turned on or reset.
+In embedded computers, which frequently do not have disk drives, all of the required software may be stored in ROM.
+Software stored in ROM is often called firmware, because it is notionally more like hardware than software.
+Flash memory blurs the distinction between ROM and RAM, as it retains its data when turned off but is also rewritable.
+It is typically much slower than conventional ROM and RAM however, so its use is restricted to applications where high speed is unnecessary.[99]

+      In more sophisticated computers there may be one or more RAM cache memories, which are slower than registers but faster than main memory.
+Generally computers with this sort of cache are designed to move frequently needed data into the cache automatically, often without the need for any intervention on the programmer's part.

 - Semiconductor Memory - https://en.wikipedia.org/wiki/Semiconductor_memory
 - Memory cell - https://en.wikipedia.org/wiki/Memory_cell_(computing)